 Here’s the deal: It has no hard drive, and ALMOST everything you do is in the cloud.
 Meaning, really, that when you save stuff you’re saving to a website which stores your stuff for later access.

 - Does it run iPad apps?
 No.

 - Does it run Android apps?
-No.
+See below.

 - Might you want one anyway?
 Possibly.

 A recent addition to the Android arsenal is the new idea where SOME Chromebooks can run Android apps.
 Here’s a list of currently supported devices.
 Of course I don’t maintain that list and who knows when it gets updated.